Blueflowerss/cdda-TDG-mod/README.md

 		-blue orbs "solve" problems, currently they solve you being wounded and solve you being tired -green orbs "upgrade" areas, for now it's stuff like their structural integrity or giving you buffs while you're in them -purple orbs "upgrade" your body, this just means you get semi-random mutations, or in some cases a random skill.
-	-a strange door
+	-xenotech
+		-xeno coffeemaker can create xeno coffee, a super useful buff to help combat the office monsters -can be randomly found where coffeemakers usually are -a strange door
 		-you can find it while wandering the fields, it's extremely rare though -examine it to enter the offices